Soojong Kim, Ph.D.

-He holds B.S. and M.S. degrees in Electrical Engineering and Computer Science from Seoul National University.
-He worked at Samsung Electronics as a researcher.
-He also earned his Master degree in Sociology at Seoul National University.
+Soojong Kim recently defended his dissertation at the Annenberg School for Communication at the University of Pennsylvania.
+His research centers around computational social science, network science, and data science.
+Kim holds B.S. and M.S. degrees in Electrical Engineering and Computer Science from Seoul National University.
+He worked at Samsung Electronics as a computer scientist and engineer for several years.
+He also studied sociology as a masters student at Seoul National University.

 ▹Hopkins, D., Kim, E., Kim, S., (2017).
 Does Newspaper Coverage Influence or Reflect Public Perceptions of the Economy, Research & Politics

 ▹Kim, S., & Oh, P., Network Backfire Effect: Enhanced Network Heterogeneity Exacerbates Perceived Information Bias in Social Media, Under Review